A trip to Zaitunay Bay

-Visitors to Beirut can enjoy a slice of tranquillity and hear the sound of waves lapping against the shore at the popular Zaitunay Bay.
-This marina is a popular spot for locals and tourists who come here to walk along the promenade, meet friends in the cafes and bars or explore the shops.
-It is also where Beirut’s Yacht Cub call home.
+When visiting Beirut you can enjoy a slice of tranquillity and hear the sound of waves lapping against the shore at the popular Zaitunay Bay.
+This marina is a popular spot for locals and visitors who come here to walk along the promenade, meet friends in the cafes and bars or explore the pop-up markets.

-Visitors to Zaitunay Bay can expect to be greeted with colourful flea markets or festivals which see bands entertaining the crowds and stalls lining up along the promenade.
-Zaiturnay Bay’s Christmas market in December is particularly popular.
+When discovering the area, you will also be greeted with colourful flea markets and festivals, which see bands entertaining the crowds and stalls lining up along the path.
+Zaitunay Bay’s Christmas market in December is particularly popular and worth a visit.